-The ANN concept is currently widely used in various research works, ranging from pattern recognition, quality control and classification, gaining wide recognition by its ability to model numerous processes in engineering [6,19,25,35,41,48].
-Lately they have been used to predict wood-water isotherm or sorption isotherms in food science [4,32] and in numerous other disciplines.
-Their fault-tolerant behavior, as well as their ability to process non-linear problems and generalize on unseen information has not gone unseen by the water resources management research.
+The ANN concept is currently widely used in various research works, ranging from pattern recognition, quality control and classification, gaining wide recognition by its ability to model numerous processes in engineering [6] [19] [25] [35] [41] [48].
+Lately they have been used to predict wood water isotherm or sorption isotherms in food science [4] [32] and in numerous other disciplines.
+Their fault tolerant behaviour, as well as their ability to process non linear problems and generalize on unseen information has not gone unseen by the water resources management research.
 The transition to a more potent and effective research tool was also dictated by the dramatic climatic change happening during the recent years.
 This is considered to be responsible for a lot of distinctively catastrophic calamities all over the world.
-In [5], Bodri and Cermak developed a predictive approach based on modelling flood recurrence via artificial neural networks to contribute in flood management of the eastern part of the Czech Republic, Moravia, which was seriously pelted during the 1997 Central European floods.
-In [50], Toth et al. compared the accuracy of the shortterm rainfall forecasts obtained with time-series analysis techniques, using past rainfall depths as the only input.
-Their study compared the linear stochastic auto-regressive moving average models, artificial neural networks and the non-parametric nearest neighbour method, concluding that the neural network time-series analysis provides a significant improvement in flood forecasting accuracy.
+In [5], Bodri and Cermak developed a predictive approach based on modelling flood recurrence via Artificial Neural Networks to contribute in flood management of the eastern part of the Czech Republic, Moravia, which was seriously pelted during the 1997 Central European floods.
+In [50], Toth et al. compared the accuracy of the short term rainfall forecasts obtained with time series analysis techniques, using past rainfall depths as the only input.
+Their study compared the linear stochastic auto - regressive moving average models, artificial neural networks and the non - parametric nearest neighbour method, concluding that the neural network time series analysis provides a significant improvement in flood forecasting accuracy.
 Wei et al. in [51] developed a potent neural network approach to provide accurate flood disaster predictions in China.
-Their model is intended at providing a system able to manipulate non-ideal time-series data.
-Ni and Xue in [33] developed a radial basis function artificial neural network to provide accurate flood risk forecasting and ranking in five safety polders in the upper catchments of the Yangtze River in China, which has undergone vast ecological pressure due to intensified human activity during the recent years.
-Filho and dos Santos [14] compared the ability of artificial neural networks and multi-parameter auto-regression models.
-Their model is fed into with time-series data so as to simulate and forecast stage level and stream flow at Tamanduatei River watershed in Sao Paulo of Brazil.
-The research shows that the ANN approach is slightly better than the auto-regression one and indicates its usefulness in flash flood forecasting.
-Harpham and Dawson [17] studied the variation of test set error among six different recognized basis functions used in radial basis functions artificial neural networks.
-The tests were carried out on various time-series flood prediction data sets for the Rivers Amber and Mole, in United Kingdom.
+Their model is intended at providing a system able to manipulate non ideal time series data.
+Ni and Xue in [33] developed a Radial Basis Function Artificial Neural Network to provide accurate flood risk forecasting and ranking in five safety polders in the upper catchments of the Yangtze River in China, which has undergone vast ecological pressure due to intensified human activity during the recent years.
+Filho and dos Santos compared the ability of Artificial Neural Networks and multi - parameter auto - regression models [14].
+Their model is fed into with time series data so as to simulate and forecast stage level and stream flow at Tamanduatei River watershed in Sao Paulo of Brazil.
+The research shows that the ANN approach is slightly better than the auto - regression one and indicates its usefulness in flash flood forecasting.
+Harpham and Dawson [17] studied the variation of test set error among six different recognised basis functions used in Radial Basis Functions Artificial Neural Networks.
+The tests were carried out on various time series flood prediction data sets for the Rivers Amber and Mole, in United Kingdom.
 In [27], Kerh and Lee engaged a neural network approach so as to forecast flood discharge at a station downstream of Kaoping River.
 The input to the network was information obtained by stations situated upstream of the river, while there was no available information at the flood location.
 Their verification results showed that the neural network model outperforms the conventional Muskingum method which is widely used for flood routing in natural channels and rivers.
-In [37], Pulido-Calvo and Portela, as well as Sahoo et al. in [42], developed similar models to forecast torrential flows at various Portuguese and Hawaiian watersheds, respectively, concluding that the neural network approach is the most promising among the ones studied.
-Finally, Jain and Kumar [24] proposed a hybrid neural network model combining the strengths of conventional and neural techniques for time-series forecasting using the monthly stream flow data available for the Colorado River at Lees Ferry in the United States of America.
+In [37] Pulido - Calvo and Portela, as well as Sahoo et al. in [42], developed similar models to forecast torrential flows at various Portuguese and Hawaiian watersheds respectively, concluding that the neural network approach is the most promising among the ones studied.
+Finally, Jain and Kumar [24] proposed a hybrid neural network model combining the strengths of conventional and neural techniques for time series forecasting using the monthly stream flow data available for the Colorado River at Lees Ferry in the United States of America.